donnajobridge/data_visualizations/emo/README.md

 A bar plot is also created with the same conditions showing the composite F1 score.

 *How to run:*
 To generate figures from behavioral data, go to terminal in the emo directory.
-From there, run "python run_emo.py"
+From there, run `python run_emo.py`